 This piece was created as a response to the method of creating three-demensional models.
 For a single model, there my be hundreds or thousands of vertices and planes that make it up.
 The idea behind this origami-inspired fox was to find how few of these fundamental components using AutoDesk's Maya rendering software and then have it created as a tangible object using a 3D printer.

-This technology breaks down the boundaries between what is considered art an how craft relates to the work itself.
-Conceptually, my design emphasised the limitations of the technology and how the form that can be constructed using the printer needs to be designed solely from polygons made from placing vertices within a three-dimensional space.
+This technology breaks down the boundaries between what is considered art and how craft relates to the work itself.
+The design emphasized the limitations of the technology and how the form that can be constructed following function in a medium of polygons made from placing vertices within a three-dimensional space.

 The final, intricately hollowed out and printable model is made up of only 434 faces and 215 vertices.